trisna7991/trisna7991/README.md

 **Of what will and has been studied**

-- [x] HyperText Markup Language or HTML & Cascading Style Sheets or CSS
+- [x] HyperText Markup Language or HTML
+- [x] Cascading Style Sheets or CSS
 - [x] JavaScript
 - [ ] C++
 - [ ] Java